budget 101 Info

 How can I get involved?

-If you’re interested in partnering or bringing a Budget 101 to your community, reach out to us at info@peoplesbudgetoffice.org
+If you are interested in bringing a Budget 101 to your neighborhood, reach out to us at info@peoplesbudgetoffice.org